-Argentina, the largest Spanish-speaking country in the world, is one of the two countries that shares the Southern part of South America.
+Argentina (officially the Argentine Republic) is the largest Spanish-speaking country in the world.
 It is bordered by Bolivia and Paraguay on the North, Brazil and Uruguay on the Northeast, the Atlantic Ocean on the East, and Chile on the West.
 Argentina also claims part of Antarctica, called Argentine Antarctica.

 The capital of Argentina is Buenos Aires, which is also its most populous city.
 The population of Argentina is mostly all in the North and central regions, with the Southern part of the country being sparsely populated.